FlorianLatapie/FlorianLatapie/README.md

 # Hey there 👋

-I'm Florian Latapie, living in France and currently studying for an engineering degree in Computer Science at the [Polytech Nice : Sophia Antipolis engineering graduate school][Polytech].
+I'm Florian Latapie, living in France and currently studying for an engineering degree in Computer Science at the [Polytech Nice: Sophia Antipolis engineering graduate school][Polytech].

 ## Personal Projects (from most recent to least recent)